Princess Auguste of Bavaria (1875–1964)

 Princess Auguste of Bavaria (Auguste Maria Luise Prinzessin von Bayern; 28 April 1875 – 25 June 1964) was a member of the Bavarian Royal House of Wittelsbach and the wife of Archduke Joseph August of Austria.

 Birth and family

+Prince Leopold of Bavaria and Archduchess Gisela of Austria with their children, c.
+1885.

-Auguste was born in Munich, Bavaria, the second child of Prince Leopold of Bavaria and his wife, Archduchess Gisela of Austria.
+Princess Auguste was born in Munich, Bavaria, the second child of Prince Leopold of Bavaria and his wife, Archduchess Gisela of Austria.
+Her paternal grandparents were Luitpold, Prince Regent of Bavaria, the de facto ruler of Bavaria from 1886 to 1912, and Archduchess Auguste Ferdinande of Austria.
+Her maternal grandparents were Austrian Emperor Franz Joseph I and Empress Elisabeth of Austria.
 She had one older sister, Princess Elisabeth Marie of Bavaria and two younger brothers, Prince Georg of Bavaria and Prince Konrad of Bavaria.

-Marriage and issue
+Marriage

+Archdurchess Auguste and her husband Archduke Joseph August.

 She married Joseph August, Archduke of Austria, on 15 November 1893 in Munich.
-The couple had six children;
+Archduke Joseph August was a prominent member of the imperial family of Austria-Hungary who belonged to the socalled Hungarian or Palatinal branch of the House of Habsburg-Lorraine.
+The couple had six children.

+World War I

+Joseph August and Auguste during a visit to a Red Cross field hospital in Northern Italy in 1916.